Rusali28/Network-analysis-syllabification-study/README.md

   <b>Figure 3:</b> Example of the generated dictionary data
 </p>

-To generate the lexical and syllabary networks,
+To generate the lexical and syllabary networks, (by default we consider spelling based data)

 ```bash
 python lex-construct.py (for lexical networks)